Blobfolio/blob-mimes/README.md

 ## License

-Copyright © 2017  Blobfolio, LLC  (email: hello@blobfolio.com)
+Copyright © 2017 [Blobfolio, LLC](https://blobfolio.com) &lt;hello@blobfolio.com&gt;

-    This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.
+This work is free.
+You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2.

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.

-    You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA  02110-1301, USA.
+    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE Version 2, December 2004

+    Copyright (C) 2004 Sam Hocevar <sam@hocevar.net>

+    Everyone is permitted to copy and distribute verbatim or modified copies of this license document, and changing it is allowed as long as the name is changed.

+    DO WHAT THE FUCK YOU WANT TO PUBLIC LICENSE
+    TERMS AND CONDITIONS FOR COPYING, DISTRIBUTION AND MODIFICATION

+    0. You just DO WHAT THE FUCK YOU WANT TO.